-Now for a plain white pack of 12.
+Here is a plain white pack of 12.
 These are larger at 16″ square.
-Could be fun to embroider if you wanted to make them special!
+It could be fun to embroider if you wanted to make them special!

 * Walmart has something similar HERE for a 12 pack.

-* Here are also some white packs from Macy’s, and also JCPenney’s.
-They do they cost a little more, but would be competitively priced if you use current discount coupons.
+* Here are also some white packs from JCPenney’s.
+They do they cost a little more but would be competitively priced if you use current discount coupons.

 Bandanas are also a wonderful choice as they are usually a little larger.
 Such great uses for these!
-I’ve even wrapped a cold wet bandana around my neck while hiking in 95 degree temps.
-But they also could be used as a kerchief, or made into a tote, skirt or belt.
+I’ve even wrapped a cold wet bandana around my neck while hiking in 95-degree temps.
+But they also could be used as a kerchief or made into a tote, skirt or belt.
 Some might be found in a Dollar Tree (they are currently out of stock online).